Appendix A: Formulas

 A.7.1 Required Garrison Strength

-The garrison strength required to maintain order on a colony is determined by:
+The garrison strength required to maintain order on a colony is approximately:

 Required_Garrison = Population (millions) * (Racial_Determination / 100) * (Racial_Militancy / 100)